Welcome to Year 2

 Mrs Balding teaches in 2B and Mrs Irvin and Mrs Cunningham teach in 2CI, with teaching assistants Mrs Smith, Mrs Quick, Mrs Mead, Miss Dann and Mrs Patrick.
 On a Wednesday morning, Mr Simms teaches PE to both classes.

-PE - Gymnastics and Invasion Games (Afternoon Mile)
+PE - Dance and Invasion Games (Afternoon Mile)

 Forest Schools - child led/seasonal activities.